webofmars/docker-rancher-compose/README.md

-# Ubuntu images with rancher-compose included
+# Alpine images with rancher-compose included